 Here are four campaign metrics to track so that you can prove your direct mail return on investment:

-1. The Response Rate
+1. The response rate

 The first and most basic direct mail ROI metric to measure is the response rate.
-How many people felt compelled and actually acted based off of your mailing?
+How many people felt compelled and actually acted based on your mailing?
 The key to success here is to have a clear and direct call to action contained within your mailer to push people to do something.
 A great way to measure your direct mail return on investment is to use that call to action to send them to a specific website landing page or track a phone number established specifically to measure your returns.

 Measure it: After the call-to-action on your direct mail campaign has expired take the number of people who responded by the total amount you sent the piece to.
 For example, if you sent your campaign to 10,000 people and 350 responded to your offer that’s a 0.035% response rate, bravo!

-2. The Conversion Rate
+2. The conversion rate

 Of course, response rates are important.
 However, what is far more important is actual conversions and sales.
 Traffic is great and all, but the ultimate goal of a direct mail campaign is to generate real sales and revenue.
 You can use that same website to measure your sales as a result of your campaign.
 If you want to be able to measure results through in-store purchases, simply include a coupon that is exclusive to the mailer.